 Hyaluronic acid (also known as hyaluronan or hyaluronate) is found in normal synovial fluid in the joints and acts as a joint lubricant and shock absorber.
 Viscosupplementation is the intra-articular injection of hyaluronic acid as a treatment for pain in osteoarthritis (OA) of the knee in patients who have failed to respond adequately to conservative, non-pharmacological therapy, and simple analgesics.
 The proposed purpose of Viscosupplementation is to restore normal viscoelasticity in the synovial fluid and replace any loss of synovial fluid.
 It may reduce pain for up to 6 to 12 months.
 There are several FDA-approved hyaluronic acid preparations.
-The various preparations differ in their molecular weights and are derived from either bacterial cells or avian sources.
+The various preparations differ in their molecular weights and are derived from either bacterial cells or avian sources; however, there is no clinical difference between the various preparations in terms of efficacy, safety, and outcomes on treatment.